People use the excuse that they don’t have enough money to get started in real estate all the time.

 There are too may resources to list in full, but there are some honorable mentions I just couldn’t pass up:

 This is mentioned a lot on the site and for good reason!
 This is the crash-course to real estate for beginners.
-It honestly is a must-read (and dude, it’s free?
-What’s wrong with Josh and Brandon!!?).
+It honestly is a must-read (and dude, it’s free?).

 This is an awesome case study of what’s involved in building a spec home from the ground up.
-It covers everything you’d need to know (and again free….150 pages!
-Free!)
+It covers everything you’d need to know (and again, 150 pages — free!).

 This is the PDF that has had the most impact on me personally.
 Brandon Turner goes step-by-step in showing you how, on conservative numbers, you can very easily become a millionaire in 7 years through real estate investing.